Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Experimental Results and Analyses

 \textbf{First, \proposed~outperforms the sota baseline, Iterative RAG, in terms of both accuracy and efficiency of response generation.} Our method enhances Vanilla RAG framework by incorporating retrieval diversification and adaptive generation strategies that address low-quality retrieval and improve performance.
 It is also more efficient, requiring significantly less computational overhead and achieving 1.5x - 3x greater efficiency in inference time across various LLM backbones compared to Iterative RAG.
 Overall, our method produces more accurate and diverse interpretations without the cumbersome iterative exploration process.

+\textbf{Second, \proposed~outperforms the recent retrieval verifying method, CRAG, across all metrics, including inference time.} CRAG underperforms even compared to Vanilla RAG, despite its verification and correction mechanisms.
+This suggests that CRAG’s verification and correction methods are not well-suited to handling ambiguous queries, resulting in degraded passage retrieval performance.
+These findings emphasize the need for a RAG method specifically designed for ambiguous queries, demonstrating the practicality and effectiveness of \proposed~in such scenarios.

-\textbf{Second, \proposed~demonstrates good adaptability in switching out the underlying LLM backbones.} \proposed~consistently enhances Vanilla RAG with its RD and AG modules across different LLM backbones, demonstrating its adaptability and wide applicability.
+\textbf{Third, \proposed~demonstrates good adaptability in switching out the underlying LLM backbones.} \proposed~consistently enhances Vanilla RAG with its RD and AG modules across different LLM backbones regardless of their model sizes (Llama3-8B to GPT-4), demonstrating its adaptability and wide applicability.
 This suggests that \proposed~can easily integrate with more advanced LLMs in the future.

-Additionally, Fig~\ref{fig:main-situ} shows the performance and efficiency of baselines and \proposed~on the SituatedQA test set for short-form ambiguous QA tasks.
+Fig~\ref{fig:main-situ} shows the performance and efficiency of baselines and \proposed~on the SituatedQA test set for short-form ambiguous QA tasks.
 All experimental results align with those seen in Table~\ref{tab:main_table_asqa}, demonstrating strong generalizability of \proposed~across different types of ambiguous questions.